 Through its myriad of allusions to the dystopian worlds we've read and seen, Deca-Dence could be critiqued for not offering anything of its own.
 But by presenting human Natsume and cyborg Kaburagi's experiences in parallel, the series is able to blend disparate symbols of dystopia in a single narrative revealing the extent of Solid Quake's authoritarianism.
 Despite going as far as adopting vastly different animation styles to distinguish humans and cyborgs, Deca-Dence unambiguously shows how they both suffer under Solid Quake, leading us to the conclusion that the only path to their freedom is destroying it and the System that created it.

-As a jaded, formerly top-ranking player himself, Kaburagi's almost immediate arrival at this conclusion and his willingness to act upon it are a welcome change of pace in a genre that often prefers younger, inexperienced protagonists who may take more time before their optimistic view of dystopia is shattered (Natsume takes on this role quite fittingly).
+As a jaded, formerly top-ranking player himself, Kaburagi's almost immediate arrival at this conclusion and his willingness to act upon it are a welcome change of pace in a medium that often prefers younger, inexperienced protagonists written to overcome the odds through hard work and optimism (though Natsume takes on this role somewhat).
 Over the course of just twelve episodes, Kaburagi destroys Solid Quake's Gadoll-producing factory, frees himself and his fellow cyborgs who have been condemned as bugs from prison, and saves the human race from a mutated Gadoll when the System would have left them for dead.

 But even as Kaburagi performs these feats of rebellion against authoritarian capitalism, Deca-Dence doesn't give us the satisfaction of also seeing the end of the System and Solid Quake.
 When Kaburagi logs into the Deca-Dence controls to operate it in a last-ditch effort against the mutated Gadoll, he encounters the System itself.
 Their brief conversation betrays the series' own hesitation over uprooting Deca-Dence's poisoned roots, as the System reveals that Kaburagi's defiance is simply a phase in its evolution into a more robust System.